ZenVega/disarray_desnarler_docs/Readme.md

 #### Troubleshooting Flashing

-If your have done minor changes to your firmware, flashed and everything seemed fine, but the old firmware is still booting, download this [link](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2).
-Once downloaded, copy it onto your RP2040 and just flash again.
+If your have done minor changes to your firmware, flashed and everything seemed fine, but the old firmware is still booting, download this [nuke file](https://datasheets.raspberrypi.com/soft/flash_nuke.uf2).
+Once downloaded, copy it onto your RP2040 while in bootloader mode.
+This will erase all traces of the former firmware.
+Then just flash again.

 ### Changing the Keymap

 you will find more information here soon about how to change the keymaps easily.
-O course you can consult the QMK documentation at any time.
+Of course you can consult the [QMK documentation](https://docs.qmk.fm/newbs_getting_started) at any time.

 ## QMK Setup